Analida's Ethnic Spoon

 Horchata history

 According to my Spanish niece Teresa, horchata is native to Valencia, a province in southern Spain.
 There it is prepared with tigernut (chufa), a crop of the sedge family.
-Tigernuts are not actual nuts, rather they are tiny tubers.
-They have a mild sweetness and earthiness to them.
+Tigernuts are not actual nuts; rather, they are tiny tubers.
+They have a mild sweetness and earthy notes.
 In Latin America, horchata is prepared with different base ingredients: from rice to almonds to barley.
-It is believed that the Spanish conquistadors were the ones who brought recipe for horchata to the New World.
+It is believed that the Spanish conquistadors were the ones who brought the recipe for horchata to the New World.
 The horchata that we know and love in the United States is based on the Mexican recipe, since tigernuts are not native to Mexico.

 The cultivation of tigernuts dates to 4,000 B.C.; archaeological remains have been found in Egyptian tombs.
 Other historical records indicate that tigernuts were also used for medicinal purposes and also as air fresheners in homes to lend a sweet smell not only to the house, but also to the clothes.